 Sylvia worked as a telephone operator at Indiana Bell until her family began increasing.
 She enjoyed spending time with her husband and children roller-skating at Paradise Roller Rink while living in Vincennes.
 Her hobbies included reading, flower gardening, and sweatshirt decorating.
 She and Jack enjoyed retirement years with camping, fishing, traveling and visiting casinos.

 Sylvia organized and conducted a fibromyalgia support group that met at the Sullivan County Community Hospital for several years.
 She was instrumental in Governor Frank O’Bannon proclaiming May 12 as Fibromyalgia Awareness Day in Indiana.
 Sylvia was recognized in the National Fibromyalgia Association magazine for her advocacy and work to promote awareness about fibromyalgia.

 A graveside service and burial will be Friday, April 24, 2020 at 2:00 PM with Pastor Bryan Sanders officiating at the Memorial Park Cemetery in Vincennes.
 Memorial Contributions may be made to The American Fibromyalgia Syndrome Association, Inc. at afsafund.org .
 Arrangements were entrusted to Newkirk’s Funeral Home in Dugger, In.

-To send flowers to the family or plant a tree in memory of Sylvia Mae Heuby, please visit our floral store.
+To send flowers to Sylvia's family, please visit our floral store.